Persistent homology for low-complexity models: Introduction

 The doubling dimension has been used as a measure of intrinsic dimension in topological data analysis, see~\cite[Chapter 5]{oudot2015persistence} and the references therein, and also~\cite{sheehy2013linear, choudhary2014local}.
 To our knowledge, the relation of the Gaussian width to the doubling dimension of a metric space was first pointed out by Indyk and Naor~\cite{indyk2007nearest}, even though a close connection is apparent in work on suprema of Gaussian processes~\cite{talagrand2014upper}.
 We revisit this relation in our context, with matching upper and lower bounds, in Section~\ref{sec:doubling}.

 The use of the Gaussian width in compressed sensing was pioneered by Rudelson and Vershynin~\cite{Rudelson2008}, and has, in combination with Gordon's inequality, come to play a prominent role as a dimension parameter in the development of the theory~\cite{Foucart2013}.
 The Gaussian width also plays an important role in the analysis of signal recovery by convex optimization, as shown by~\cite{Stojnic2009} and generalized in~\cite{CRPW:12}, and a variation of the Gaussian width for convex cones, the statistical dimension, determines the location of phase transitions for the success probability of such problems~\cite{edge}.
 As far as we are aware, the Gaussian width has not yet been studied in the context of persistent homology.
+We would also like to point out that this notion of width is different from the notion of {\em smallest directional width} used in computational geometry; see~\cite{agarwal2004approximating} for more on this concept.

 There has been extensive work on complexity reduction across all other parts of the persistent homology pipeline.
 These include subsampling techniques~\cite{chazal2015subsampling}, approaches to reduce the complexity of a filtration~\cite{de2004topological,chazal2008towards,sheehy2013linear,oudot2015zigzag}, and ways to improve on the matrix reduction~\cite{boissonnat2014simplex,boissonnat2015compressed,chen2011persistent,bauer2014clear,mendoza2017parallel}.
 We refer to~\cite{oudot2015persistence,kerber2016persistent,otter2017roadmap} for an overview and further references.